Double Dose of Bad Air Puts Fetuses

 The findings are noteworthy because pollutants affect the human body

-simultaneously, rather than separately, as they are frequently studied, the
+simultaneously, rather than separately, as they are frequently studied,

 researchers say.
 The scientists also used a new approach to measure the

-effects of pollutants on individual babies, by tracking the pollutants in
+effects of pollutants on individual babies, by tracking the pollutants

 DNA, Dr. Perera said.